svendvn/AdmixtureBayes/README.md

 ## Running AdmixtureBayes

-After installation, run AdmixtureBayes from an arbitrary folder by
+After installation, run AdmixtureBayes from any folder (containing the input file, here *allele_counts.txt* which is included in the folder *example/*).

 ```bash
 $ AdmixtureBayes run --input_file allele_counts.txt --outgroup population4